SaierLaboratory/TCDBtools/README.md

 The programs in this repository have been developed in collaboration with Dr. Gabriel Moreno-Hagelsieb from the Wilfried Laurier University in Ontario, Canada.

 The list below contains the main programs.
-Dependencies developed by us are not printed in this list, but they are included as part of the repository:
+Dependencies developed by our group are not shown in this list, but they are included as part of the repository:

 <ul>
   <li>areFamiliesHomologous</li>